Go! Sensitivity + Shine Limited Ingredient Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Judging by its ingredients alone, Go!
 Sensitivity + Shine Limited Ingredient Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 26% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 52% for the overall product line.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the pea products, lentils and chickpeas, this looks like the profile of a kibble containing a moderate amount of meat.

 Go!
-Sensitivity + Shine Limited Ingredient is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Sensitivity + Shine Limited Ingredient contains both grain and grain-free dry dog foods using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.